Brand Guide - Updated January 2026

 Quick Answer

 Audi uses the Credit Card Test for lease-end wear assessment.
 Damage smaller than a credit card (about 2 inches) typically qualifies as normal wear.
-The disposition fee is $395, often waived for loyalty.
-Our users successfully dispute an average of $450 in charges.
+The disposition fee is $495, often waived for loyalty.

 Returning a Audi lease?